telerik/winforms-docs/richtexteditor/frequently-asked-questions.md

 {{endregion}}

->note These settings will not be applied on text which is imported by a rich text **FormatProvider**, as the settings defined in the input file/string will be applied.
+>tip These settings will not be applied on text which is imported by a rich text **FormatProvider**, as the settings defined in the input file/string will be applied.

 >tip You can set the caret width with the **CaretWidth** property as well.